jeffteeters/nwb_indexer/docs/speed_check.rst

 An example run of the tool and the final output is shown below.
-A line with three dots ( ... ) indicates lines that were removed from the output shown here to reduce the length.
+A line with three dots ( ... ) indicates lines that were removed from the output to reduce the length.
 The actual outout is over 41,000 lines because some of the queries return lots of results.
-The Java tool may actually be faster than shown in the results listed at the end because the version of the Java tool run may not be configured to run as fast as possible (logging has not been turned off).
+The times shown in the results can vary between runs due to variations in the system operation (threads running, memory usage) during each run.

 $ ``python -m nwbindexer.speed_check - ../../sample_data``